johnholdun/json-api-visualization/docco.js.md

-# An annotated example of a JSON API document

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".